Skip to content

 You can use the copyright step to collect information you need to issue CPD credits to an author who has been accepted.
 Admins upload the CPD form where the copyright document would have been uploaded.
 The authors can then download this form, scan it and upload it back into the system.
 Admins can then bulk download all the forms in the Conference hub > Uploaded Files tab.

-More information about adding these fields can be found here.
+More information on adding these fields can be found here.

-You may need to collect a file from accepted authors such as a paper.
+You may need to collect a file from accepted authors, such as a final paper.
 If enabled, all authors will be required to upload a file to complete this workflow.

 It may be important for you to share some formatting guidelines with your authors (e.g., do not include page numbers, use double-spacing, etc.).
 We have instructions here on how to use the simple text editor to share file formatting guidelines with authors.